 If you’re in the market for a mid-range, cheap-yet-powerful smartphone, ASUS thinks they have the phone for you.
 The Asus ZenFone 3 rivals similar phones like the OnePlus and the ZTE Axon 7 that offer high-end specs, but for several hundred dollars less than other flagship devices.

-Let’s find out exactly what makes this phone so great, and don’t forget to enter below for your chance to win our test model!
+Let’s find out exactly what makes this phone so great.

 - Price: $330–$370

 - Chipset: Octa-core 2.0 GHz Qualcomm Snapdragon 625 (MSM8953)

 - Cameras: 16 MP rear-facing with Optical Image Stabilization, 8 MP front-facing

 - Size: 152.6mm x 77.4mm x 7.7mm (6.01in x 3.05in x 0.30in)

 - Screen: 5.5″ Super IPS+ 1920 x 1080 display